PrismLibrary/Prism/README.md

 - Documentation is maintained in [the Prism-Documentation repo](https://github.com/PrismLibrary/Prism-Documentation) under /docs and can be found in a readable format on [the website](http://prismlibrary.com/docs/).
 - For general questions and support, post your questions on [StackOverflow](http://stackoverflow.com/questions/tagged/prism).
 - You can enter bugs and feature requests in our [Issues](https://github.com/PrismLibrary/Prism/issues/new/choose).
+- Paid [Enterprise Support](https://avantipoint.com/contact?utm_source=github&utm_medium=prism-readme) is available exclusively from AvantiPoint, and helps to support this project.

 ## Videos &amp; Training